 Power supply voltage switch

-In some cases, a power supply voltage switch, which is the small red switch located the back near the one for power, can be on the wrong setting.
-If this switch's setting is not correct for your country, your computer may not stay on.
-The first thing to do is consult the Voltage Valet website to discern your country's correct settings.
-After you know them, make sure your power supply voltage switch is set accordingly.
+The power supply voltage switch, a small red switch on the back of the power supply, may be on the wrong setting.
+If this switch's setting is not correct for your country, your computer may automatically power down.
+The first thing to do is to consult the Voltage Valet website to discern your country's correct voltage settings.
+Then, make sure your power supply voltage switch is set accordingly.

 Possibly defective power supply

-The next thing to check is whether or not the power supply is functional.
-A faulty power supply can result in not enough, if any, power getting to the motherboard, which would cause the computer to shut off immediately or not turn on at all.
-Many online computer retailers sell power supply testing units that may be purchased for under $20.
+Verify the power supply is functional.
+A faulty power supply can result in not enough, if any, power getting to the motherboard, causing the computer to shut off immediately or not turn on at all.
+Many online computer retailers sell power supply testing units for under $20.
 In the event of a bad power supply, the only remedy is to replace it with a new one.
-Fixing a power supply is not an economical solution, if it's even possible at all.
+Fixing a power supply is not an economical solution, if possible at all.

-If this is a new computer or the motherboard has been recently replaced, make sure that the thermal compound is properly applied to the processor.
-If the heat is not being properly transferred from the CPU to the heat sink, it can overheat very quickly.
+If your computer is new or the motherboard was recently replaced, make sure the thermal compound is properly applied to the processor.
+If the heat is not being properly transferred from the processor to the heat sink, it can overheat very quickly.
 Because of the potential of damage to hardware that overheats, if the computer exceeds a set temperature, it is automatically turned off.

-The last thing to check would be the motherboard; however, this can be rather difficult since the issue could be just about anywhere in the circuitry.
-A faulty circuit or malfunctioning component (e.g., capacitor) can cause the computer to shut off immediately or not turn on at all.
-If none of the above recommendations help resolve the issue, we suggest sending the computer to a repair shop or replacing the motherboard.
+If the processor turns out okay, check the motherboard.
+This task can be rather difficult since the issue could be anywhere in the circuitry.
+A faulty, failing, or malfunctioning circuit or component (e.g., capacitor) can cause the computer to shut off immediately or not turn on at all.
+To help find potential problems with the motherboard, perform a visual check for blown capacitors or burnt circuitry that indicates the motherboard is damaged.